npaila-x64/feedy-uxd/README.md

      - Progress in treatment.
      - Latest food intake logs.

-4. **AI-Powered Recipe Generation**

-   - **4.1.
-Personalized Recipe Creation**:
-     The platform will use AI to automatically generate personalized recipes for patients based on their nutritional plans.

 ### Customer Journey Map

 A vision on what it is hoped a patient user should experience throughout the use of the application.